urosevic/stock-ticker/readme.txt

 `EURGBP;Euro (€) ⇨ British Pound Sterling (£)`

-= How to get sotck quotes from XZY Stock Exchange? =

-First check does [Google Finance](https://www.google.com/finance) provides quotes from stock exchange you referring to.
-If it's supported, then look to next question to learn how to get stocks from there.
-If Google Finance does not support your stock exchange, we are sorry but we can't help you at the moment.

 = How to get proper stock price from proper stock exchange? =

-Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX`
+Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX` for FairFX Group PLC from London Stock Exchange market.

 = How to add Stock Ticker to header theme file? =